Late effects of breast cancer treatment

 Peripheral neuropathy

-Treatment with the chemotherapy drugs docetaxel or paclitaxel is the most common cause of peripheral neuropathy in women who have had breast cancer.
-Surgery and radiotherapy to the breast may also cause nerve damage.
+Treatment with the chemotherapy drugs docetaxel or paclitaxel is the most common cause of peripheral neuropathy in breast cancer.
+Some types of targeted therapy can also cause peripheral neuropathy.
+Surgery and radiotherapy to the breast may also cause nerve damage on the treated side.

 We have more information about peripheral neuropathy.

 Breast cancer and its treatment can affect your sex life and your body image.
-Body image is how you think and feel about your body and how you think others value you.
-You may lose interest in sex, feel unattractive or worry that you will never be able to be sexually active.
-For some people, these problems continue long after treatment is over.
+Body image is how you think and feel about your body.

 We have more information about cancer and your sex life.